openjdk/amber-docs/site/guides/text-blocks-guide.md

 ## Style Guidelines For Text Blocks

-**_G1.
-You should use a text block when it improves the clarity of the code, particularly with multi-line strings._**
+### G1.
+You should use a text block when it improves the clarity of the code, particularly with multi-line strings. {#G1}

     // ORIGINAL
     String message = "'The time has come,' the Walrus said,\n" +